 Conclusion

-It is important to target all the muscle groups of the arm while working out, including the biceps, triceps, forearms.
+To effectively reap the benefits of arm workouts, it is essential to target all major muscle groups of the arms, including the biceps, triceps, and forearms.

 Build Bigger Arms: 10 Best Bicep and Tricep Exercises